AMit-KP/Tunetastic/README.md

 > <img width="439" height="713" alt="Screenshot 2026-03-31 123416" src="https://github.com/user-attachments/assets/8071a19b-31d4-41af-9053-4537d569f5c8" />

+**🖱️ Thumbnail Toolbar**
+Tunetastic adds playback buttons directly to its taskbar thumbnail preview — the small popup that appears when you hover over the app on the taskbar.
+Without switching to the app, you can:
+- Play or pause the current track
+- Skip to the previous or next track

+It's the fastest way to manage playback when Tunetastic is sitting in the background.

 **📊 Taskbar Progress**
 Track playback progress is shown live on the Tunetastic taskbar icon, so you always know where you are in a track at a glance — without switching windows.